dloss/binary-parsing/README.md

     patterns.
 Generates an efficient stream based reader and writer for the runtime execution.

+#### Generators suitable for resource-constrained embedded systems (low-end microcontrollers with few Kb of RAM)

+-   [ragel](http://www.colm.net/open-source/ragel/) (embedded C, C++, Java, Go, Ruby, C#):
+    Ragel compiles executable finite state machines from regular languages.
+    Ragel state machines can not only recognize byte sequences as regular expression machines do, but can also **execute code at arbitrary points while the recognition process goes**.
+The key feature is a very compact and human-readable *embedded C* code does not consume any buffers and don't use external libraries.

 ### Stand-alone software

 ##### Hex editors with grammars